JanekP04/My-First-Repository/src/pages/posts/post-2.md

 Point k shows loss of consumer surplus and point j illustrates loss of efficiency hence indicating dead-weight loss of welfare.

 Administrative barriers:
-  - Red tape refers to excessive bureaucratic procedures and regulations established to restrict imports.
+- Red tape refers to excessive bureaucratic procedures andregulations established to restrict imports.
 - Health, safety, and environmental standards.
 - Embargoes, which are known as extreme quotas.
-This measure involves a complete ban on imports and is usually meant as political punishment.
+This measureinvolves a complete ban on imports and is usually meant aspolitical punishment.

 #### **Exercises essay type questions**
 - Discuss the impact of protectionist policies on global trade and economic development.